 Now The Fun Part...Almost

 So, you know now that different methods of picking and processing can affect the coffee.
 It’s time to know about the roast.
 This part is probably one of the more interesting parts for you guys, because the roast is what defines the coffee for you, or at least some of you.

 If you have a light roast, you’re definitely going to get a less bitter coffee, because the natural oils of the coffee don’t coat the beans, since the time and temperature it takes to roast coffee doesn’t encourage the bleed, it also retains the flavour profile of the country they’re grown in.
-A medium roast will have a little more body, while keeping the flavour profile of its country of origin, but it still won’t have the oil coating.
-Dark roast, which is probably the one most coffee houses use, and the one you’re probably going for, does have a coat of oil, and it’s because it’s roasted at a higher temperatures and for a longer period that the coffee starts to become bitter, it’s because of this that the beans also loses some of the profile that define its origin.
+A medium roast will have a little more body while keeping the flavour profile of its country of origin, but it still won’t have the oil coating.
+Dark roast, which is probably the one most coffee houses use, and the one you’re probably going for, does have a coat of oil, and it’s because it’s roasted at higher temperatures and for a longer period that the coffee starts to become bitter, it’s because of this that the beans also loses some of the profile that defines its origin.

 What I mean is if you’ve seen a Starbucks poster for their blonde roast, compared to their regular roast, you’ll see there’s a major difference, and if you ordered one of each, you’ll taste the difference.
 The blonde roast doesn’t taste as bitter as their regular roast, right?
-It’s because the blonde roast has had less time to release their flavours in the heating process.
+It’s because the blonde roast has had less time to release its flavours in the heating process.

 So, yes, the roast highly influences the taste of the coffee.
-Ok, I’ll leave it there for now, because that’s a lot to take in, and if you really wanted to go in detail, well, it’ll take much more than a short post.
+Ok, I’ll leave it there for now, because that’s a lot to take in, and if you really wanted to go into detail, well, it’ll take much more than a short post.
 For now, we’ll leave it here.
 So, I’ll see you guys next time, when we’re ready to grind the beans and make the coffee!